shah/appliance-setup-framework/README.md

 * Ansible and ARA
 * Docker
 * osQuery
-* SMTP relay via DragonFly MTA (dma) and mailutils
+* Outbound SMTP relay via DragonFly MTA (dma) and mailutils, no incoming e-mails are allowed though
 * Python and PIP
 * Samba with admin home available as a share
 * prometheus-node-exporter